ByteLandTechnology/ink-scroll-view/README.md

 ## Features

 - **ScrollView**: A flexible container for scrolling content that exceeds the viewport.
-- **ScrollList**: A high-level component managing selection state and automatic scrolling (ideal for menus and lists).
 - **Performance**: Optimized for Ink, simplyfing layout calculations to O(1) where possible and efficiently rendering only visible items.
 - **Stability**: Implements scroll anchoring to keep the visible viewport stable even when content above dynamicially expands or collapses.
-- **Navigation**: Built-in support for programmatic scrolling and selection (next/previous/first/last).

 ## Installation